Student Affairs Racial Justice, Diversity, Equity, and Inclusion Action Plan

 COMMUNICATIONS & TRANSPARENCY

-- In addition to the Vice Provost and Dean of Students meeting with the Black Action Society President biweekly, the Dean of Students will coordinate quarterly update meetings with the Black Senate leaders and other senior leadership.
+- In addition to the Vice Provost for Student Affairs and Dean of Students meeting with the Black Action Society President biweekly, the Dean of Students will coordinate quarterly update meetings with the Black Senate leaders and other senior leadership.
+This is an on-going initiative.

-- The Vice Provost and Dean of Students in partnership with University Leadership and the Campus Communication team will develop a set of guidelines for when the University addresses the campus following an act of racial injustice in the country.
+- The Vice Provost for Student Affairs and Dean of Students in partnership with University Leadership and the Campus Communication team has developed a set of guidelines for when the University addresses the campus following an act of racial injustice in the country.
 We recommend that any correspondence released on behalf of the University will outline our action plan on how we plan to support the affected community.

 - Student Affairs responds publicly to major crises that are likely to cause distress in the student body, and we name victims (when appropriate), specifically call out racism and other forms of injustice or hate and share resources for support.